FlorianHeigl/rpi-cluster-demo/loadbalancing_with_haproxy/README.md

 Let's do it step by step
 ------------------------

-- Login via SSH to the master node of your cluster.
+- Login via SSH to the master node of your cluster with user `pi` and password `raspberry`.
 - Checkout this repository:

 ```